wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/saas-integrations/amazons3/amazon-s3-object-service/README.md

 This example explains how to use the S3 client to connect with the Amazon S3 instance and to create an Amazon S3 bucket.

-You can find other integrations modules from [wso2-ballerina](https://github.com/wso2-ballerina) Github organization.
+You can find other integrations modules from [wso2-ballerina](https://github.com/wso2-ballerina) GitHub organization.

 ## What you'll build

-This application connects with the Amazon S3 API and create a new object in an Amazon S3 bucket, list the available objects in the bucket, display the object content and delete a specified object in the bucket.
+This application connects with the Amazon S3 API and creates a new object in an Amazon S3 bucket, list the available objects in the bucket, display the object content and delete a specified object in the bucket.

 ![exposing Amazon S3 as a service](../../../../../assets/img/amazon-s3-object-service.jpg)